Hello Parents, Guardians, Students, and All,

 Regardless of what grade the student is in, from the curious three year old K3 to the dynamic twelfth grader, that student deserves and requires consistent parental care and guidance.
 This includes attentive health care.
 We encourage every parent to be an active part of that health care every day, and as health care givers and educators, we thank you all for making every effort to be involved in your child's life both at home, at school, and within the community.

-Parental involvement is essential to the growth of the well being of each of their children!
+Parental involvement is essential to the growth and well being of each of your children!

 Basic and simple precautions can keep your child healthy.
 Here are some Back-to-Wellness reminders that will help to keep your child healthy and safe at school:

-It is very much appreciated when you inform us of the change of contact numbers.
+Contact Information: It is very much appreciated when you inform us of any change of contact numbers.
 This includes both work, cell phone, or home.
 We want to keep you informed as needed, especially in the possibility of an emergency.

 Thank you for all of your loving care for your children and your continual support for the schools.